mrtigermeat/UTACompiler/README.md

 ```
 python webapp.py
 ```
 Step 3.5: Alternatively, use the command-line version of UTACompiler.
 You will need to place a copy of "utacompiler_config.yaml" into your voice library's folder, and adjust the settings accordingly.
 Reference the webapp to know what each option does.
-There is no need to include `-c <path_to_config>` if you place it in the voice libary's root.
+There is no need to include `-c <path_to_config>` if you place it in the voice library's root.
 ```
 python UTACompiler.py -c <path_to_config>
 ```